google/sentencepiece/README.md

 - **Purely data driven**: SentencePiece trains tokenization and detokenization models from only raw sentences.
 No pre-tokenization ([Moses tokenizer](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer/tokenizer.perl)/[MeCab](http://taku910.github.io/mecab/)/[KyTea](http://www.phontron.com/kytea/)) is required.
 - **Language independent**: SentencePiece treats the sentences just as sequences of Unicode characters.
 There is no language-dependent logic.
 - **Fast and lightweight**: Segmentation speed is around 50k sentences/sec, and memory footprint is around 6MB.
 - **Self-contained**: The same tokenization/detokenization is obtained as long as the same model file is used.
 - **Direct vocabulary id generation**: SentencePiece manages vocabulary to id mapping and can directly generate vocabulary id sequences from raw sentences.
 - **NFKC-based normalization**: SentencePiece performs NFKC-based text normalization.

 ## Overview
 ### What is SentencePiece?
 SentencePiece is an unsupervised text tokenizer and detokenizer designed mainly for Neural Network-based text generation, for example Neural Network Machine Translation.
 SentencePiece is a re-implementation of **sub-word units** (also known as **wordpieces** [[Wu et al.](https://arxiv.org/pdf/1609.08144.pdf)][[Schuster et al.](https://static.googleusercontent.com/media/research.google.com/ja//pubs/archive/37842.pdf)] and **byte-pair-encoding (BPE)** [[Sennrich et al.](http://www.aclweb.org/anthology/P16-1162)]).
-Unlike previous sub-word approaches that train tokenizers from pre-tokenized sentences, SentencePiece directly trains the tokenizer and detokenizer from raw sentences.
+Unlike previous sub-word approaches that train tokenizers from pretokenized sentences, SentencePiece directly trains the tokenizer and detokenizer from raw sentences.
 SentencePiece might seem like a sort of unsupervised word segmentation, but there are several differences and constraints in SentencePiece.

 #### The number of unique tokens is predetermined